sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 what this file actually is.

 ## Double Panels
 If you follow all these until now, you might have one question: "So when the core feature - *Double Panels* comes into play?"
-Here it comes, namely when you want to move your file around.
+Here it comes, it's extremely useful when you want to ***move your files around***.
 This is the most complex section, hence I leave it to the very end.
 Before we start, we introduce one of the essential shortcut to navigate in [Marta](https://marta.sh/), `tab`.
 It'll send you to another panel, yup, it simply does this only!
 Now let's start!
 ### Copy
 The default behavior is just like any other file manager you familiar with, you use `Cmd + c` to copy, and go to where you want to past it and use `Cmd + v` to paste.